zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

 ## It Slices, it Dices, it Makes Julienne...
 Wheels

+One of the things many people seem to like about Rust is that it strives to be an all-in-one solution, for both developers and end users.
+On top of what other tools like Hatch, Poetry and PDM have offered, it even grabs and installs [standalone builds](https://github.com/astral-sh/python-build-standalone) of Python, thanks to the work of [Gregory Szorc](https://github.com/indygreg).

+This is not my favourite thing at all; I very much subscribe to the UNIX philosophy and would prefer to compose my tool chain.
+It comes across that the various packaging standards developed over the last several years have been aimed at facilitating that.
+There was a period when I was using Poetry, but it wasn't really for package management, but for its build backend.
+(Since my projects generally are pure Python, I mainly use Flit now, but will of course switch to [`bbbb`](https://github.com/zahlman/bbbb) when and where it meets my needs.)
+Of course, `uv` [even covers that now](https://docs.astral.sh/uv/concepts/build-backend/), at least for pure Python projects.

+Really, I'm mainly not a fan of having a bunch of subcommands of `uv` (and the shortcut `uvx`) that do what I see as widely disparate things.
+I felt the same way about Poetry, and I especially dislike having these tools manage the *use* of virtual environments (by providing a "shell" and/or automatically choosing which one to use based on the current working directory).
+I use the stock activation script when in development mode; that isn't everyone's cup of tea, of course, but I know I have the freedom to just specify a path to the environment's Python directly.
+(Which I often do when I'm just messing around with temporary environments to test something out.)

+But I can't really do anything to change popular opinion.

 ## Conclusion

 I can't really offer much of a conclusion here.
 I'm writing out some thoughts in a blog post; this isn't some formulaic high school essay.
 If you like `uv` and it's solving real problems for you, by all means continue to use it and don't let me hold you back from that.
 It just... isn't the tooling I hoped we'd get, for reasons that probably don't matter to a lot of people.
 If you like the ideas behind what I'm doing, I'm happy for any and all support.
 And I hope I can keep teaching people about Python packaging — and about Python, and really anything else I know about — far into the future.